 If you or your loved one is injured in a motor vehicle accident, you deserve a team who will fight for your future.
 We represent clients who suffered losses in:

-At Breakstone, White & Gluck, we understand that when an accident happens, lives are forever changed.
+At Breakstone, White & Gluck in Massachusetts, we understand that when an accident happens, lives are forever changed.
 Simple pleasures become chores.
 Daily routines are disrupted.
 Economic losses are often devastating.
 Our Boston vehicle accident lawyers provide effective, aggressive investigation and representation, which allows our injured clients to attend to personal matters in the hopes of moving on.

 "I knew that Ron had my best interests at heart, and that I could trust him to help me make the right decision."